Resumes & Professional Correspondence

 If you are going into a more creative field, however, you may wish to design your own format.
-View the Creative Resume Format with Pro Tips, and the sample Two Column Resume for additional suggestions.
+View the Creative Resume Format with Pro Tips and Two Column Resume for additional suggestions.

 5 Tips to Craft an Effective Resume

 Cover Letters and Professional Correspondence

 The purpose of a cover letter is to express your interest in working for a specific organization and expand on the experiences and skills presented in your resume.
 Tailor your cover letter to each position to which you apply.
 Your introductory paragraph is especially important because it is where you will explain your interest in working for a specific organization.
 To write a convincing introductory paragraph, you will need to research the organization and think about why you are genuinely interested in the work they do.
 Do not use generic language in your cover letter that could apply to any position and/or any company within your field of interest.

 While not all applications require a cover letter, a well-written, tailored letter can strengthen your application and make you a more competitive candidate.